 Teenagers who experience a fist fight in high school often suffer from a multitude of injuries.
 In most cases, a personal injury lawsuit for these fights is not a valid option.
-However, more serious injuries could occur that make lawsuits a necessity.
+However, more serious injuries could occur that make a fist fight lawsuit a necessity.
 Parents in this situation need to understand their teen’s rights and who is culpable in this situation.

 School’s Have a Duty to Protect Their Students